mahmoud-a-ali/precollege_camp/README.md

 - Detect obstacles using lidar.

-### First tutorial: run the simulator, visualize data, and control robot using keyboard:
+### First tutorial: run the simulator, check ros nodes and topics visualize data, and control robot using keyboard:
 1. Open a terminal window by pressing `Ctrl+Alt+t`
 2. Clone this repository into your PC
    ```bash